Why is this important anyhow?

 Whenever you cite an article - especially one obtained electronically - you are asked to provide specific information regarding where the information was retrieved from.
 If you put the wrong information in the wrong spot, the Professor will not be able to verify your sources which could impact your grade on either the paper or the bibliography!

-There are 4 levels associated with database articles, from the Top Level Down:
+There are 4 levels associated with database articles,

 Databases live inside products like Ebsco and the larger aggregators can contain 25 databases or more.
 Examples of databases within Ebsco would include ERIC, Academic Search Premier, PsycARTICLES and Business Source Complete to name a few.
 Certain aggregators (e.g. LexisNexis,JSTOR) contain only one database; in these cases they are both the database and the aggregator.
 More on Databases...